dlops-io/mushroom-app/06-deployment.md

 # Deployment to GCP

 ## API's to enable in GCP before you begin
+Search for each of these in the GCP search bar and click enable to enable these API's
 * Compute Engine API
 * Service Usage API
 * Cloud Resource Manager API